-He served as the Deputy General Manager of the State Grid Corporation of China European Representative Office from January 2013 to December 2014.
-He has also held the following main positions in the State Grid Tianjin Electric Power Company: Vice Chief Technical Officer (CTO) from December 2008 to September 2012, Manager of the economic and legal department from June 2011 to September 2012 Manager of the planning and development department from October 2005 to December 2008, Manager of the planning and design department from January 2002 to October 2005, and Chairman of the Tianjin Electric Power Design Institute from June 2000 to January 2002.
+Office from January 2013 to December 2014.
+He has also held the following main positions in the State Grid Tianjin Electric Power Company: Vice Chief Technical Officer (CTO) from December 2008 to September 2012, Manager of the economic and legal department from June 2011 to September 2012 Manager of the planning and development department from October 2005 to December 2008 and Manager of the planning and design department from January 2002 to October 2005.
+He was also Head of the Tianjin Binhai Power Company from December 2008 to March 2010 and Chairman of the Tianjin Electric Power Design Institute from June 2000 to January 2002.

-Gabriella Porcelli, 53 years old - Director Same and Advantage 10, 1005
+Gabriella Porcelli, 54 years old - Director

-[born in Rome on March 10, 1965]
+[born in Rome on 10 March 1965]

-A lawyer and industrial business manager, she has a degree cum laude in Law from Rome "La Sapienza" University with a Master in Common Law ("European Young Lawyers Scheme" promoted by the British Council).
+A lawyer and industrial business manager, she has a degree cum laude in Law from Rome "La Sapienza" University with a Master's in Common Law ("European Young Lawyers Scheme" promoted by the British Council).
 She later completed further study of an international nature and in the field of commercial and company law.
-From 2009 to 2017 she was Legal Affairs Manager (Senior Counsel Italy) of Philip Morris Italia S.r.l.
-(Philip Morris International Group).
-Director of the Italian Association of Company Lawyers (Associazione Italiana Giuristi d'Impresa - AIGI) and a member of the Competition Committee of the International Chamber of Commerce - Italian Section.
-She is also a member of the Nedcommunity association (Italian Association Non-Executive and Independent Directors), and the ACC - Europe (Association of Corporate Counsel) as well as a member of the Association of Women Corporate Directors (WCD) and Deputy Chairwoman of Associazione Valore D. She teaches on the Master in Company Law at the Rome LUISS University.
-Since

-May 27, 2014, she has been a Director of Terna S.p.A. and a member of the Remuneration Committee and since April 27, 2017 she has been the Coordinator for the Related-Party Transactions Committee, a committee of which she was previously a member.
+From 2009 to 2017 she was Legal Affairs Manager (Senior Counsel Italy) of Philip Morris Italia S.r.I.
+(Philip Morris International Group) and is currently Legal Affairs Manager of the Company Trans Adriatic Pipeline AG.
+She is a Director of the Italian Association of Company Lawyers (Associazione Italiana Giuristi d'Impresa - AIGI) and a member of the Competition Committee of the International Chamber of Commerce - Italian Section.
+She is also a member of ACC - Europe (Association of Corporate Counsel) and member of the Association Women Corporate Directors (WCD).
+Former lecturer Master in Corporate Law at LUISS.
+Since May 27, 2014, she has been a Director of Terna S.p.A. and a member of the Remuneration Committee and since April 27, 2017 she has been the Coordinator for the Related-Party Transactions Committee, a committee of which she was previously a member.

 Her experience in companies includes the role of Deputy Legal Affairs Manager of Pfizer Italia S.r.I.
 (1998-2008), Senior Legal Advisor ENI-Agip S.p.A. and, subsequently, of Agip Petroli S.p.A.
 (1994-1998).
-In the professional field, her experience was gained in the field of legal advice and assistance of an international nature involving commercial and corporate matters, and in competition and Corporate Governance law and she did legal work at Italian and British courts and law offices (1991-1994).
+In the professional field, her experience was gained in the sector of legal advice and assistance of an international nature, involving commercial and corporate matters and in competition and Corporate Governance law, and she did legal work at Italian and British courts and law offices (1991-1994).
 As part of these activities she has edited publications and taken part as a speaker at conferences.
-She was also an Official of Confcommercio (1989-1991) in Public Affairs relations with the EU area, regulations on structural funds for the tourism industry (tertiary).
+She was also an Official of Confcommercio (1989-1991) in the area of Public Affairs relations with the EU, regulations on structural funds for the tertiary industry.